GoogleContainerTools/kpt-config-sync/docs/testing.md

 Below is a non-exhaustive list of some useful arguments for running the e2e tests.
 These can be provided on the command line with `go test` or with program arguments in your IDE.
+The test output can be very verbose, so running the tests in an IDE can help with parsing the output using the IDE frontend.

 - `--usage` - If true, print usage and exit.
 - `--e2e` - If true, run end-to-end tests. (required to run the e2e tests).